WayneNtkM/WayneNtkM/README.md

 ## 🚀 About me

 Full-stack developer passionate about technology, games, and Formula 1.
-I spend my time creating software and improving the ones I already have done.
+I spend my time creating software and improving the ones I already have.

 ## 🛠 Skills